Lea Maurer

 Lea Loveless Maurer (born April 1, 1971), née Lea E. Loveless, is an American former competition swimmer, Olympic champion, and former college swimming coach.
 She represented the United States at the 1992 Summer Olympics in Barcelona, Spain, where she won a gold medal swimming the backstroke leg of the women's 4×100-meter medley relay.
 She also won a bronze medal in the 100-meter backstroke.
 She was the head coach of the Stanford University women's swimming and diving team from 2005 to 2012.
+She is the Peter Daland Endowed Swimming Coach Chair at USC and has been head coach there since April 2022.

 Swimming career

+Maurer was born in Yonkers, New York.
+Early in her career, she was coached by John Collins of the Badger Swim Club in Larchmont, New York, a coach and team that also produced Olympic champions Rick Carey and Cristina Teuscher.